jonathantsang/jonathantsang.github.io2/blog/learning/tau1.md

 [From their site](https://uwaterloo.ca/co-operative-education/why-co-op/employment-statistics)
 ```
 Not every co-op student finds a job
 The co-op program does not guarantee you employment.
 Historically, our overall employment rates have varied between 86-99.9 per cent.
 ```

 You may not find employment for your co-op work term.
 The majority of unemployed students each term tend to be at the junior level, looking for a first or second work term.

 The 86-99.9% is maintained by removing people who have not found a co-op twice.
 At that point, you are removed from the co-op program.
 This means you aren't **actively searching for employment**, and therefore limits the amount of people who can't find co-ops from the co-op statistic.

-This is a fair method of calculation, but it does fairly skew the results for hopeful people.
-The world of co-op is harder than it may seem.
+This is a fair method of calculation, but it does fairly skew the results for hopeful/unknowing people.
+The world of finding a co-op is harder than it may seem.

-Bonus: If you want to see the co-op job salaries go to [here](https://uwaterloo.ca/co-operative-education/about-co-op/co-op-earnings)
+Bonus: If you want to see the co-op job salaries go [here.](https://uwaterloo.ca/co-operative-education/about-co-op/co-op-earnings)

 ## Co-op Stream Breakdown

-If you are unfamiliar with the waterloo co-op streams, there are a bunch of streams you choose when coming here and it determines when you go on co-op.
+If you are unfamiliar with the waterloo co-op streams, there are a bunch of streams you choose that determines when you go on co-op.

 #### Definitions of terms
 **Fall:** September - December